kotajacob/dots/README.md

 Collection of all my configurations (dot files).
 They are organized into subdirectories for each program.
-The vast majority of the configs are meant to be installed/managed with GNU Stow.
-See LIST.md for information about the dependencies of each config and installation instructions.
+The vast majority of the configs are meant to be installed/managed with GNU Stow some however, use make.

 ![1](https://paste.cf/b570d7fe35aeeed55f038060cd0750e1934e1e92.png)